paulceralde/paulceralde/README.md

 - 👋 Hi, I’m @paulceralde
-- 👀 I’m interested in ... advanced materials, robotics, and digital manufacturing
+- 👀 I’m interested in ... fruits
-- 🌱 I’m currently learning ... how to build a startup from these areas I am intersted in specifically using low-cost robotics to manufacture composite materials
+- 🌱 I’m currently learning ... how to make fruits more accessible to our everyday lives
-- 💞️ I’m looking to collaborate on ... projects requiring lightweight, high-performance composite materials
+- 💞️ I’m looking to collaborate on ... projects in routing optimization, automated scheduling, subscription service, etc.
 - 📫 How to reach me ... email - pbcrld@gmail.com / LI - https://www.linkedin.com/in/paulceralde/

 <!---